 Claims Against Commercial Vehicle Operators

-When a semi-truck or delivery vehicle triggers a chain reaction, both the driver and their employer could be responsible.
-Federal and state regulations require trucking companies to maintain safe vehicles and monitor driver hours.
-Violations of these rules often support claims of negligence.
+When a semi-truck or delivery vehicle causes a chain reaction, both the driver and their employer may be held accountable.
+Trucking businesses are required by federal and state rules to keep their trucks safe and to monitor their drivers' hours.
+Violations of these regulations frequently establish accusations of carelessness.

 Government Liability for Road Conditions